functionalley/FishFood/README.markdown

 ## Bug-reporting

-Bug-reports should be emailed to <fishfood@functionalley.eu>.
+Bug-reports should be emailed to <fishfood@functionalley.com>.

 ## Testing